 This morning we were up before the sun for a huge breakfast with the rest of the expedition group before hopping on a bus back to the airport to fly to Greenland.
-Kangerlussuaq, our destination, is an interesting ‘settlement’ on the west coast of Greenland - it is an old airport built by the Americans and has the longest road in Greenland.
-Once a US base, it is now Greenland’s only international airport - but not for long, a new one is being built at Nuuk.
+Kangerlussuaq, our destination, is an interesting ‘settlement’ on the west coast of Greenland.
+It is an old airport built by here dutring the US occupation in 1941 .
+It has the longest road in Greenland - almost 50Km.
+Once a US base, it is now Greenland’s only international airport - but not for long.
+A new one is being built at Nuuk.

 The Kangerlussuaq airport |

-We had been in Kangerlussuaq in 2022 at the end of our Greenland expedition and we were taken inland along a massive glacier, but this time we were loaded into a bus to travel straight down to the seaport where we were met with zodiacs which would ferry us out to our ship, the Sylvia Earle.
+We had been in Kangerlussuaq in 2022 at the end of our Greenland expedition and then we were taken inland along a massive glacier.
+This time we were loaded into a bus to travel straight down to the seaport where we were met with zodiacs which would ferry us out to our ship, the Sylvia Earle.
 Just a little about the name of this ship.
 It was named for Dr Sylvia Earle a marine biologist, oceanographer, and explorer.
-She has been a National Geographic Explorer at Large since 1998, was the first female chief scientist of the U.S. National Oceanic and Atmospheric Administration, and was named by Time Magazine as its first Hero for the Planet in 1998.
-Her explorations and work marries well with the Aurora Expedition ethos hence the naming of the ship!
+She has been a National Geographic Explorer at Large since 1998 and was the first female chief scientist of the U.S. National Oceanic and Atmospheric Administration.
+Among other recognitions she was named by Time Magazine as its first Hero for the Planet in 1998.
+Her explorations and work marry well with the Aurora Expeditions' ethos hence the naming of this ship!
 However …..before climbing into the zodiacs we were togged up with life jackets and boots – it can get wet in the rubber duckies!

 Once on board we fluffed around checking out our home for the next 4 weeks then it was off to the lounge to be ticked off – with a glass of bubbles in hand!
-We weighed anchor and headed for open waters out of the Kangerlussuaq fjord (Greenlandic language means ‘the long fjord’) - and we were away on our voyage.
+We weighed anchor and headed for open water out of the Kangerlussuaq Fjord (Greenlandic language Kangerlussuaq means ‘the long fjord’) - and we were away on our voyage.

 Our ship in the distance, our home for the next 4 weeks |